Screen Time vs Play Time

 Screen-free zones.
 Keep screens out of bedrooms, away from mealtimes, and off for at least 1 hour before sleep.
 This protects sleep quality and family connection.

 Co-view when you can.
 If your toddler watches something, watch with them.
 Ask questions, point things out, connect it to real life.
-This transforms passive watching into active learning.
+This turns passive watching into active learning.

 Model the behavior.
 Toddlers mirror what they see.
 If you're always on your phone, "no screens" feels unfair.
 Designate phone-free play times for yourself too.